 - Cut zucchinis in half and process with grating blade in food processor or grate by hand with box grater.
-Place grated zucchini in a towel and squeeze out excess water.

 - Form 3-4” patties with your hands.
 These latkes are more delicate than standard potato latkes so handle them with care.

 - Heat 2-3 tbsp of oil on medium heat in sauté pan.

 - Place patties down carefully in hot oil and let cook for 3-4 minutes on one side until you can see a little brown peeking out from underneath.

 - Carefully flip latkes away from your face and cook for another 3-4 minutes.